brettz9/nutrient-rich/README.md

 ## To-dos

-1. General fixes to input box setting (reason for non-matching names?), (and need for unit comparison?);
+1. General fixes to input box setting
-    have reactive property to update unit next to "Amount of ingredient needed" (and table inputs?) based on menu selection
+    1. Have reactive property to update unit next to "Amount of ingredient needed" (and table inputs?) based on menu selection
+    1. Reason for non-matching names?
+    1. Need for unit comparison?
 1. Option to predownload all foods and/or nutrients and put in storage
 1. Option to filter inputs by non-zero ones (and sort at least by potency, i.e., needing a lower amount), though might also prefer non-decimal ones